History of the anchor: The 19th century

 Until the beginning of the 19th century anchors were of imperfect manufacture, the means of effecting good and efficient welding being absent and the iron poor, whilst the arms, being straight, generally parted at the crown, when weighing from good holding-ground.
 A clerk in Plymouth Yard, named Pering, in the early part of that century (1813) introduced curved arms; and after 1852 the British admiralty anchor, under the direction of the Board, was supplied to H.M. ships, followed by Lieutenant (afterwards Captain) Rodger's anchor.
 Rodger's anchor marked a great departure from the form of previous anchors.
 The arms were formed in one piece, and were pivoted at the crown on a bolt passing through the forked shank.
 The points or pees to the palms were blunt.
 This anchor had an excellent reputation amongst nautical men of that period, and by the committee on anchors, appointed by the British admiralty in 1852, it was placed second only to the anchor of Trotman.

+The first stockless and self-canting anchor, in principle quite similar to later Byer's anchor, was developed by master mariner from Plumstead Richard Francis Hawkins and patented in 1821.
+It has been called "the first real improvement" since antiquity.
+Irish publisher of nautical charts Robert Blachford organized manufacture of such anchors and printed a book on them to promote their use in 1823.
+Hawkins' anchor was tested by the Dutch Navy in 1825 which dismissed it as not holding well in mud.
+It's believed that the invention appeared ahead of its time and thus wasn't adopted.

-Later came the self-canting and close-stowing Martin anchor, which, passing through successive improvements, became the improved Martin anchor made of forged iron.
+In the late 1850s (first manufactured in 1859 but only adopted much later; as late as 1864, the negative experience with Hawkins anchor was cited as an argument that stockless anchors should be "condemned") came the self-canting and close-stowing anchor designed by François Martin, which, passing through successive improvements, became the improved Martin anchor.
+An important advantage it had was that it didn't require any welds and was being made only from forged iron, leading to a lower price.
 A projection in the center of the arms works in a recess at the hub of the shank; the vacancies outside the shank are filled by blocks bolted through on each side, and are flush with the side plates, which keep the flukes in position.